adrianriverof/risk-scoring/README.md

 3. Production
 	- Scripts for retraining and execution of the predictive models
-	- Build the [streamlit app](https://risk-score-analyzer-prototype.streamlit.app/) based on the predictive systems
+	- Build the [streamlit app](https://risk-score-analyzer-prototype.streamlit.app/) based on the predictive models

 ## Notebooks & Scripts